9160476108/hbilen.github.io/vacancies/index.md

 title: Prospective Students
 layout: default
 ---
-Unfortunately I receive an overwhelming amount of emails from prospective students and I am sorry if I have not been able to respond to your email.
+I receive an overwhelming amount of emails from prospective students and I am sorry if I have not been able to respond to your email.
 Here is a FAQ that may help you to find answers:

 - **Do you accept new students?** Yes, I am always looking for good students.
 However, I do not have any funding for the studentships at the moment.